Upcoming Seminar Series:

 [7.5.2020] Peijun Zhang from the University of Oxford gave an extraordinary talk with the title “Interrogating HIV-1 on a new level”

 [30.4.2020] On April 30th the fourth talk for our Seminar Series took place.
 We thank Arthur Sedivy, who gave a great talk that was broadcasted over Zoom and reached over 70 participants!

 [3.3.2020] Seminar Series Speaker Dr. Steven Bryden gave a talk about “Skin immunity to mosquito borne viruses”

 An Introduction to Recombinant Protein Production, Purification, and Quality Assessment

-[03.12.2019 – 04.12.2019, Vienna] This workshop will provide a basic introduction into recombinant protein production in eukaryotic expression systems, protein purification, including protein complexes, secreted proteins and viruses and will also discuss important aspects of protein quality assessment.
-The workshop is intended for Masters’ and PhD students, postdocs and other researchers in the Vienna-Bratislava cross-border region.
+[03.12/04.12.2019] This workshop provided a basic introduction into recombinant protein production in eukaryotic expression systems, protein purification, including protein complexes, secreted proteins and viruses and gave an aspects of protein quality assessment.

 Capsid Seminar Series

 [06.11/07.11.2019 Bratislava/Vienna] In the framework of Interreg project CAPSID, the second talk for our seminar series on virology in the cross-border region took place.